 Best Tips & Advice

-- Arrive & depart from different cities (many airlines have non-stop flights from North America)
+- Arrive & depart from different cities (many airlines have non-stop flights)

 - Visit two regions for a slower tour that allows greater time to linger at attractions